vmihokovic/laravelmix-tailwind/README.md

-# Use Tailwind with Laravel Mix
+# Using Tailwind with Laravel Mix

 ## Laravel Mix